PMizz13/ma-browser-card/README.md

 - Fits to your theme
 - Party mode for queueing up tracks
 - Have your favourite playlists, albums, tracks and/or artists on the home screen
+- New queue management options.
+Clear the queue, add to the queue or replace it.

 ## Requirements